What Is The Difference Between Natural Soap Bars and Natural Shampoo Bars?

 The Longer Answer

 The balance of the type and amount of based oils and butters is the primary difference.

 Natural shampoo bars usually have more castor oil.
-The only oil containing ricinoleic fatty acid, castor is a great hair care oil, a fabulous humectant, and contributes to the fluffy, bubbly lather that people seem to like in shampoo bars.
+The only oil containing ricinoleic fatty acid, castor is a great cleansing and hair care oil, a fabulous humectant, and contributes to the fluffy, bubbly lather that people seem to like in shampoo bars.

 I also like to use lots of babassu and coconut oils.
-These are great oils for hair and create a gentle and cleansing lather.
+These are great conditioning oils for hair and create a gentle and cleansing lather.

 Jojoba oil is another wonderful oil for shampoo bars.
 Its composition is actually a liquid wax that chemically resembles the natural sebum produced by the scalp.
 Jojoba, a lubricant and emollient, may help repair damaged hair shafts and protect from environmental damage as well.

 All of our natural soaps are superfatted at a pretty high level.
 What is superfatting?
 For every soap recipe, there is a precise amount fat (oils and butters) needed to ensure that all of the lye has been transformed into soap.
 Superfatting involves adding extra fat (oils and butter) beyond that which is needed to saponify all the lye in order to create soaps with superior moisturizing and emollient qualities.